"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options: Abstract

 \section{Abstract}

 The number of login options on web sites has increased since the introduction of web single sign-on (SSO) protocols.
 Web SSO services allow users to grant web sites or \textit{relying parties} (RPs) access to their personal profile information from \textit{identity provider} (IdP) accounts.
-Many RP sites do not provide sufficient privacy information that could help users make informed login decisions.
+Many RP sites fail to provide sufficient privacy-related information to allow users to make informed login decisions.
 Moreover, privacy differences in permission requests across login options are largely hidden from users and are time-consuming to manually extract and compare.
 In this paper, we present an empirical analysis of popular RP implementations supporting three major IdP login options (Facebook, Google, and Apple) and categorize RPs in the top 500 sites into four client-side code patterns.
 Informed by these RP patterns, we design and implement SSOPrivateEye (SPEye), a browser extension prototype that extracts and displays to users permission request information from SSO login options in RPs covering the three IdPs.